An Annual Tradition

 Yes, this recipe is made with raw eggs.
 No, I don’t use pasteurized eggs when I make it, though I do buy free-range brown eggs.
 Use your own judgment and comfort level when making this recipe.
 Some people prefer using pasteurized eggs.
 There is more information about salmonella and the risks here on FoodSafety.gov.
 Also, here is an interesting article about making eggnog with raw eggs.

 When food safety is discussed, some people say, “I’ve always done it this way and I’ve never gotten sick.”
-The argument is that since we have the knowledge, you might as well do it the proper way and not risk it.
+The argument is that since we have the knowledge, we might as well do it the proper way and not risk it.

 Me?
 While I’m very careful with my food preservation rules, I’m not afraid of a few raw eggs.
 Maybe next year I’ll try sous vide my eggs first to pasteurize them.
 This year, I didn’t.
 You do what makes you comfortable and happy, though!